 The time is now at the Cullis & Gladys Wade Clock Museum in the Mississippi State University Welcome Center.
 Clocks and timepieces from all around the world adorn walls, floors and showcases with more than 400 on display.
 Most are original productions.
 The collection features a number of French, English and German pieces.

-#29 ‘Leaf’ in on the Trail at the MSU Campus Tree Trail
+#30 Enjoy a Stroll in the Shade on the MSU Campus Tree Trail

 The MSU Campus Tree Trail showcases the university’s vast landscaping efforts.
 MSU is home to more than 10,000 tree species and varieties, with 80 to 100 new trees planted each year.
 Many have informative tree tags.
 These trees include the special Moon Sycamore, found in the Junction.
 This sycamore was grown from a seed taken to the moon during the Apollo 14 mission in 1971.
 MSU is designated a Tree Campus USA by the Arbor Day Foundation for its commitment to environmental stewardship.

 Get local deals directly in your inbox every week.
 Save time and money!